gazebosim/sdf_tutorials/composition/proposal.md

 The proposal includes the following sections:

 *   Motivation: background and rationale.
-*   Proposed changes: Each additon / subtraction to SDFormat and `libsdformat`.
+*   Proposed changes: Each addition / subtraction to SDFormat and `libsdformat`.
 *   Examples: Long form code samples.

 ## Syntax